How Many Calories Do You Burn Pole Dancing?

 To understand why this is, we need to understand that muscle burns significantly more calories than fat.
 So the more muscle you have, the more calories you'll burn, even at rest.
 In other words, when you engage in aerobic exercise you're increasing your calorie burn for the period of time that you're exercising.
 But when you increase the amount of muscle on your body, you're increasing your calorie burn 24/7.

-Yes, the number of calories burned per hour will be higher during aerobic exercise, but let's keep in mind that while 1 hour of moderate exercise might burn 400 calories, there are 23 more hours in the day.
+Yes, the number of calories you expend per hour will be higher during aerobic exercise, but let's keep in mind that while 1 hour of moderate exercise might burn 400 calories, there are 23 more hours in the day.
 And more muscle tissue equals more calories burned every hour of every day, not just for the hour that you're exercising.

 Let's check the science.
 1 kg of muscle burns about 13 calories per hour, which translates into about 6 calories per hour for each pound of muscle.
-Given that adipose tissue (fat) burns only about 2 calories per hour per pound, if you swap 5 lbs of fat for 5 lbs of muscle, keeping your overall body weight the same, that extra 5 lbs of muscle will burn an additional 20 calories per hour (6-2=4 additional calories per hour burned by replacing 1 lb of fat with 1 lb of muscle, multiplied by 5 lbs=20 lbs).
+Given that adipose tissue (fat) burns only about 2 calories per hour per pound, if you swap 5 lbs of fat for 5 lbs of muscle, keeping your overall body weight the same, that extra 5 lbs of muscle will burn an additional 20 calories per hour (6-2=4 additional calories per hour burned by replacing 1 lb of fat with 1 lb of muscle, multiplied by 5 lbs=20 calories per hour).

 Then multiply those 20 calories by 24 hours in a day, and you're looking at an additional calorie burn of 480 calories per day just by dropping 5 lbs of fat and replacing it with 5 lbs of muscle.
 And this, dear pole dancer, is the reason that "toning up" does a whole lot more for your calorie burn than you might think.